hina0830g/portfolio/README.md

-# Hello, Welcome to My Portfolio 🌻
+# Hello!
+Welcome to My Portfolio🌻

 I am a recent college graduate with 3 years of statistical data analysis experience in Python, R, and Linux **seeking employment!**
 - 🔭 I’m currently developing image-processing **Machine Learning Algorithm** to be used in research 🌌